academy-agents/academy/docs/guides/migrating.md

 ### Handle actions are blocking by default

-Previously, invoking an action on a [`Handle`][academy.handle.Handle.action] returns a [`Future`][asyncio.Future] to the result.
+Previously, invoking an action on a [`Handle`][academy.handle.Handle.action] returned a [`Future`][asyncio.Future] to the result.
-This resulted in verbose syntax when the result was immediately needed.
+This resulted in verbose syntax when the result was immediately needed:
 ```python
 future = await handle.get_count()
 result = await future